 Evidence of Effectiveness

-Beginning with a pilot program in 1996, RAP has been the subject of systematic evaluation for over 10 years and is now endorsed as an evidence based program by the Commonwealth Government.
+Beginning with a pilot program in 1996, RAP has been the subject of systematic evaluation and is endorsed as an evidence based program by the Commonwealth Government.
 Grants from the Queensland Health Promotion Council, the Commonwealth Department of Health and Human Services, NH&MRC and the ARC have enabled on-going development and evaluation of the program.
 Results of published randomised controlled trials have indicated that the RAP program prevents future depressive symptoms in adolescents and is significantly better than a placebo control.
 RAP research has been published in top tier journals and psychology textbooks. (see the Research section for a list of RAP publications.)

 Today the RAP Programs continue to be researched to assess their effectiveness, as well as to explore alternative delivery formats and settings, and the optimal age to implement prevention programs for depression.